ccme-tmc/gap3a/doc/source/dev/coding.rst

   #.
 Debugging information

-* Output with negative unit will be suppressed
+* Output with negative unit should be suppressed.
+* All I/O statements should appropriately contain the status specifier, ``err``, ``iostat`` and ``end``.
 * Errors should be reported prior to termination with a short desription using the ``outerr`` subroutine.

 ^^^^^^^^^^^^^^^^^^^^^
 Profiling and timings
 ^^^^^^^^^^^^^^^^^^^^^

+* Timing of each functionality should utilize a variable of derived type ``timer`` and its methods, implemented in ``profiling`` module .

 ^^^^^^^^^^^^^^^^^^^^^^^^
 Comments and documenting
 ^^^^^^^^^^^^^^^^^^^^^^^^

-* Procedures should be sufficiently documented by using the reStructedText markup language.
+* API should be sufficiently documented in the source by using the reStructedText markup language, in order to utilize the documentation generator Sphinx and Sphinx-fortran extension.
-  The function, basic logic and the algorithm used within should be described in the header, i.e. the lines after the declaration of procedure and before the first line of code.
+* The function, basic logic and the algorithm used within should be described in the header, i.e. the lines after the declaration of procedure and before the first line of code.
 * Purpose of each variable and each field of derived type should be described in a short comment on the same line.
 * Subroutines should be "plentifully" commented.
 If you are not sure whether or not to add comment somewhere, **do it**.
-* A tentative template of documentation is followed as
+* A tentative template of documenting subroutine is followed as below

   .. code-block:: fortran